 Each receiving device, when addressed, is obliged to generate an Acknowledge signal after the reception of each byte.
 The master device must generate an extra clock pulse which is associated with this Acknowledge bit.
-See Figure 4-2 for acknowledge timing.

-Note: The 24XX512 does not generate any Acknowledge bits if an internal programming cycle is in progress.
+Note: The 24XX1025 does not generate any Acknowledge bits if an internal programming cycle is in progress, however, the control byte that is being polled must match the control byte used to initiate the write cycle.

-A device that acknowledges must pull down the SDA line during the Acknowledge clock pulse in such a way that the SDA line is stable low during the high period of the acknowledge related clock pulse.
+A device that acknowledges must pull-down the SDA line during the Acknowledge clock pulse in such a way that the SDA line is stable low during the high period of the acknowledge related clock pulse.
 Of course, setup and hold times must be taken into account.
 During reads, a master must signal an end of data to the slave by NOT generating an Acknowledge bit on the last byte that has been clocked out of the slave.
-In this case, the slave (24XX512) will leave the data line high to enable the master to generate the Stop condition.
+In this case, the slave (24XX1025) will leave the data line high to enable the master to generate the Stop condition.